Nordic Sport for Schools

 |Accessibility & adaptive support||

-Whistler Adaptive Sports Program can provide adaptive equipment and leisure buddy support to integrate any participant into a lesson/tour.
+Whistler Adaptive Sports (WAS) Program can provide adaptive equipment and leisure buddy support to integrate any participant into a lesson/tour.
+Contact WAS directly to book a leisure buddy for your program.

 Lesson and tour programs will be staged at our Cross Country building.
-Belongings can be stored in the Cross-Country Flex Space.
-Access to the Flex Space is included with lessons/tours, subject to availability.
+Access to a multi-purpose room is included with lessons/tours, subject to availability.
 Teachers are responsible for supervising this space during breaks.
+Please note, we cannot guarantee access to a designated indoor space for self-guided groups.
+If available, arrangements will be confirmed pre-trip.
+Groups are always welcome to access our picnic area, outdoor storage cubbies, and other amenities at our day lodge.

-- Review your confirmation email and read our Booking Policies and Payment Information which includes deposits, payments, changes, and cancellations.
+- Review your confirmation email and booking details.
+Carefully read our Booking Policies.
+Understand your booking obligations, including deposits, payments, changes, and cancellations.
+A 50% deposit is due as soon as possible.

-- Show students what they can expect by sharing our shape of the day video and Physical Literacy resources below.
+- Show students what they can expect by sharing our video and Physical Literacy resources.

 - Help us learn more about your group!

 - Guided Lessons/Tours: Determine skier skill levels and divide students into groups of approximately 10-12.
-Include boot sizes for ski rentals - a sizing chart and cheat sheet with skier skill levels are included in confirmation emails.
-Send us your groupings and boot sizes 2 weeks in advance of your trip.
+Include boot sizes for ski rentals.
+A sizing chart, skier levels cheat sheet, and lunch order form are included with all confirmation emails.
+Groups, boot sizes, and lunch orders (where applicable) must be sent two weeks in advance of your trip.
 Sizing is not required for snowshoe rentals.
-Any additional information about your students will be helpful, e.g. behavioural cues, adaptive needs, etc. Please include lunch orders if ordering from the Whistler Cooks lunch program.
+Any additional information about your students will be helpful, e.g. behavioural cues, adaptive needs, etc.

 - Self-Guided Trips: Send boot sizing only for ski rentals.

 Whistler Cooks Catering provides an optional hot lunch program for lesson/tour groups.
-Lunch program information will be included with your booking confirmation, orders must be submitted to us pre-trip.
-Options include pizza, beef chilli, or vegetarian chilli.
-All options include a side of veggies and dip.
+Order forms are included with your booking confirmation, orders must be summarized and submitted to us pre-trip.
+All options include a side of veggies, dip, and hot chocolate.

 Please send a representative to the cafe for payment and order confirmation on arrival at the park.
-Lunch orders will be delivered to the cross-country flex space before the lunch hour.
-We kindly ask that schools distribute lunches.
+Lunch orders will be delivered to the Cross-Country building.
+We kindly ask that schools distribute lunch orders.

 Self-guided groups are welcome to order food and beverage items at the cafe.
 For larger groups, please let us know if you plan to buy lunch on-site.